 "Acts of kindness" has lost some of its punch as a collection of words, but the acts themselves have not.

 Kindness is one of Donate a Car Canada's core values.
-We are a locally owned and operated business, and so we have overhead costs and need to earn enough money to keep the doors open.
+We are a locally owned and operated business.
+So, we have overhead costs and need to earn enough money to keep the doors open.
 The women that take your calls and compassionately field your donations need to feed their kiddos!
-And having a key value of kindness behind it all makes doing this important work so much more rewarding.
+And having a key value of kindness behind it all makes doing this important work rewarding.

 Acts of Kindness in Canada

 In her, "9 Random Acts of Kindness That Will Make You Proud to be Canadian" online Reader's Digest article, Rebecca Tucker paints an engaging picture of what it looks like to be uniquely kind in Canada.

 Tucker's collection of stories championing individual and community efforts of caring invite us to tackle kindness in big and small ways.
 In fact, the limits to how we extend this basic human dignity are only limited by imagination.

 Rebecca notes 9 groups and individuals who have made a difference in their own unique ways:

 Stella Bowles of Upper LaHave, N.S: Eco-Hero!
 She took it upon her 11-year-old self (she's a teen, now) to investigate and address pollution in the LaHave River.